Back Story and Introduction

 Dubai Heights is a visionary, highly inclusive and, bluntly, in our view, terrific school – with all the opportunities that come with a new school in which families are encouraged to play a role in its development, ethos and character.

-Dubai Heights was shortlisted for the Best New School in the UAE at The SchoolsCompared.com Top Schools Awards and, in 2020, receiving the highest rating awarded by the KHDA, Dubai’s regulator of schools, for the quality and impact of its Distance Learning programme for children.
+Dubai Heights was shortlisted for the Best New School in the UAE at The SchoolsCompared.com Top Schools Awards and, in 2020, received the highest rating awarded by the KHDA, Dubai’s regulator of schools, for the quality and impact of its Distance Learning programme for children.
+The KHDA ranks the school outstanding for child wellbeing.

 Dubai Heights Academy was jointly awarded The SchoolsCompared.com Special Award for the Most Outstanding Response to COVID-19 by a School in the UAE 2021-22 and was a finalist in the Top Schools Awards for Best Architecture; Top School Award for Children of Determination; and, Top Schools Award for Best New School in the UAE 2016 – 2022.